ojd2/CS5003-Practical-1/README.md

 Set up some default project methods, this will act as our first subject.
 A subject maintains a list of observers, facilitates adding or removing observers.
-In this case, this will be keeping track of adding projects and removing projects which get appended to our projects container in the HTML.
+In this case, this will be keeping track of adding projects and removing projects that get appended to our projects container in the HTML.
 ```javascript
 function ProjectList(){
   this.projectList = [];